 Freedom of Information requests

 Anyone - from anywhere in the world - has a right to see almost any kind of recorded information held by West Lothian Council, however old the information is.
-You do not have to say why you want the information or what you want it for and we are obliged to respond to all information requests we receive within 20 working days of receipt.
+You do not have to say why you want the information or what you want it for and we are obliged to respond to all information requests we receive promptly and within 20 working days of receipt.

 If you would like to make a FOI request, please put this in writing or another recordable format , and send it to: